stefancruz/Ocelot/README.md

 Pull requests, issues and commentary welcome!

 Please complete the relevant template for issues and PRs.
-Sometimes it's worth getting in touch with us to discuss changes before doing any work incase this is something we are already doing or it might not make sense.
+Sometimes it's worth getting in touch with us to discuss changes before doing any work in case this is something we are already doing or it might not make sense.
 We can also give advice on the easiest way to do things :)

 Finally we mark all existing issues as help wanted, small, medium and large effort.
 If you want to contribute for the first time I suggest looking at a help wanted & small effort issue :)